preminger/goctx/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for details.